mkbabb/parse-that/docs/perf-optimization-ts.md

   into a single `ParsedGrammar`, applying selective filtering

-The grammar-level FIRST-set dispatch and SCC optimizations (Phase 2) apply unchanged to imported rules — the merged AST is indistinguishable from a single-file grammar.
+The grammar-level FIRST-set dispatch and SCC optimizations (Phase 2) apply unchanged to imported rules—the merged AST is indistinguishable from a single-file grammar.

 ### Tarjan SCC + FIRST Sets from Rust